awoojs/awoo/README.md

 - __extremely simple__: the API exposes 3 functions!
 - __very modern__: works very well with async functions (node 7.6+)
 - __extendable as h*ck__: provides hooking mechanisms to serve your every need
+- __fun__: by which I mean to say, Promises are fun. async functions are fun. funnnnnn

 ## Example